Simplify your inbox and simplify your life

 View the inbox as simply a holding area for the emails you haven’t read.
 Once they have been processed, they can be deleted or filed.
 To do this you may wish to create some folders, for example, pending and archive.
 I have one pending file plus one file for each project I’m working on.
 Do what works best for you.

 Emails can be processed as follows

 1. Forward, delete or junk

 Many emails can be deleted, marked as junk/spam or forwarded to the person or people they apply to.
-If you receive a lot of unnecessary emails or are copied into conversations that don’t apply, then move swiftly through these actions, deleting or filing each email as you work your way down the list.
+If you receive a lot of unnecessary emails or are copied into conversations that don’t apply to you, then move swiftly through these actions, deleting or filing each email as you work your way down the list.
 This is my favourite action because it removes a lot of emails at once.

 2. Unsubscribe, unsubscribe, unsubscribe!

 Consider every notification, invitation, newsletter etc. that arrives in your inbox and decide if it adds value to your life.
 If it doesn’t, simply take a moment to unsubscribe from the mailing list.
-It’s worth taking the time to do this and your future self will thank you for it!
+It’s worth taking the time to do this – your future self will thank you for it!

 3. Short response

 Many emails only require a short response, these can be immediately addressed.
 Once complete the email can be deleted or filed.
 If you receive numerous emails requiring a similar reply, it’s helpful to create some draft response templates.
 This will save time and enable you to quickly get to whatever you’d rather be doing!